scross01/flf2bit/README.md

   original license")
 - `--map-chars <chars>`: Map the first character to the second character during font conversion (can be used multiple times)
+- `--debug [chars]`:  Enable debug output for all characters or specific characters

 ## Examples